 Reducing the aviation industry’s carbon footprint is one of the biggest challenges we face.
 Following the publication of the European Destination 2050 Roadmap, which sets to achieve net zero carbon emissions in the aviation sector by 2050, NATS is making available free-of-charge the formula of its industry-leading environmental performance metric to the wider industry to deliver efficiency gains.

 If you are interested in having a conversation about 3Di, we would really like to hear from you.
 Simply complete our get in touch form and one of the team will be in contact.

 Air Traffic volumes have remained flat during Quarter 1 of 2021 as the latest UK-wide lockdown has restricted domestic and international travel.
 ATMs for the UK averaged just under 1400 per day through Q1, which is only just over 20% of the equivalent period in 2019.

-The year to date score is 17.2.
-This is over 10 points better than the current CAA regulatory target for 2021 which is 27.5.
-During March we recorded the lowest score since May 2020 of 13.3.
+The year to date score is 17.7.
+This is nearly 10 points better than the current CAA regulatory target for 2021 which is 27.5.
+During March we recorded the lowest score since May 2020 of 13.5.